DDebtAtlas

 Purpose: State-level population denominators for per-capita calculations

-Updates: Annual; matched to fiscal year of debt data
+Updates: Annual; matched to the fiscal year of the debt data

-• National population is summed from state-level values when live Census data is available; otherwise uses the embedded STATIC_US_POPULATION constant (334,994,000).
+• National population is summed from state-level values, excluding Puerto Rico, so the federal per-capita denominator matches the population base the Treasury figure is normally quoted against.
+If live Census data is unavailable, the embedded STATIC_US_POPULATION constant is used.

 Historical (History Page & Time Slider)